-I stayed in the Marrakesh medina for two nights.
-The first was a quiet and peaceful experience, at a traditional Moroccan riad (a small private hotel surrounding a central courtyard).
+I stayed in the Marrakech medina for two nights.
+The first was a quiet and peaceful experience, at a traditional Moroccan riad – a small private hotel surrounding a central courtyard.
 The second night, in a hostel, was the opposite experience.
-The differences were drastic, even if the price was similar: at the first, I was welcomed with open arms, air conditioning, impeccable cleanliness, and unfailing hospitality.
-At the second: roaches, dust, 110 F temperatures, and backed-up showers.
+The differences were drastic, even if the price was similar.
+At the first, I was welcomed with open arms, air conditioning, impeccable cleanliness, and unfailing hospitality.
+At the second – roaches, dust, 110 F temperatures, and backed-up showers.
 But it is what it is.
-My entire stay in Morocco was like this: ultimate luxury one night, near-squalor the next night.
+My entire stay in Morocco was like this; ultimate luxury one night, near-squalor the next night.
 I woke up early and bought a bus ticket to Merzouga and hightailed it out of there.
 500 long kilometers later, I came to the Auberge La Chance, a hotel in a village called Hassi Labiad, at the base of the Erg Chebbi dunes.

 I’ve never been a fan of big cities, and maybe that’s why Marrakesh didn’t do much for me.
 But out here, in the desert, the real Morocco begins.

 “A sand bath is good for rheumatism,” Ali says.
 Again with the heat!
-It’s a big draw for Moroccans: they travel from all over to the dunes in order to be buried for a few minutes.
-And that’s what’s great about Hassi Labiad: it’s a few kilometers away from the more tourist-centric village of Merzouga.
-The only Europeans I even see here, during my four days, are some Germans in a camper van.
+It’s a big draw for Moroccans.
+They travel from all over to the dunes in order to be buried for a few minutes.
+And that’s what’s great about Hassi Labiad.
+It’s a few kilometers away from the more tourist-centric village of Merzouga.
+The only Europeans I see during my four days here are some Germans in a camper van.
 We looked at each other as if we were aliens.

 My last night in Merzouga is spent in the dunes.
 Riding camels a few kilometers into the massive sand dunes and spending a night in a Berber tent is about the most touristy thing that you can do in Morocco, but if this is touristy, it’s the right kind of touristy.
 Hassan Hussein is a Berber who makes his living taking folks like me out to his little circle of tents in the middle of Erg Chebbi.
 For $25, he’ll plop you on a camel and lead you out to his little hollow in the sands, where he makes mint tea, chicken tajine, and slices melons for you to eat as he plays around with instruments.
 He’s one of the nicest men I’ve ever met, and although his German is better than his English, he’s able to at least roughly communicate in at least seven languages (Berber, Arabic, French, German, English, Spanish, and Mandarin, if that tells you the nationality of most visitors in the area).